seed-labs/seed-emulator/examples/blockchain/D20_faucet/README.md

 time, the user can send a HTTP request to the faucet server to ask the faucet server to fund a specified account.
 Data in the request can be conveyed in two ways: form and json.
-Here are the examples using `curl` to send HTTP requests to the faucet server (we can do this from any host).
+Here are the examples that use `curl` to send HTTP requests to the faucet server (we can do this from any host).

 ```